 Driven by the same spirit of innovation, creativity and entrepreneurialism, Eastlink has brought its advanced wireless service to a state of readiness that is expected to once again transform the telecommunications landscape, adding another flagship product to its already iconic bundle.

-Headquartered in Atlantic Canada, Eastlink employs over 1,700 people across Canada and has held the designation as one of Canada’s 50 Best Managed Companies for seven consecutive years.
+Headquartered in Atlantic Canada, Eastlink employs over 1,700 people across Canada and has held the designation as one of Canada’s 50 Best Managed Companies for nine consecutive years.